Suburb overview

 • Traffic can build during peak hours, especially on arterial roads.

 With 11,205 residents, Bowen is one of Queensland's more populous suburbs — roughly 2.0× the state median of 5,474 — giving it a deep buyer and tenant pool that typically supports higher transaction volumes and shorter average days on market.
 Bowen's median household income of $69,836/year is 23% below the Queensland suburb median ($90,298) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $270/week (78% coverage of the $1,500/month median mortgage) leaves a gap of roughly $330/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $500/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,167/month — about 144% of the $1,500/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Bowen is 958 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 20% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 20% of household income — a dated but useful sanity check on tenant affordability.

 How Bowen stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Bowen sits above the state median; negative means below.